 Keep scrolling down for a few more products to look out for in the Aldi chillers whilst you’re hunting for this one…

-And then we get to the awesome tempura battered stuff from Aldi!
-It’s with all the regular breaded fish (not all of it is gluten free) but the fish goujons are definitely gluten free.
+It’s with all the regular breaded fish (not all of it is gluten free) but the cod fish fingers are definitely gluten free.

 So sort of half way to a fish and chip shop experience!